Hill Holliday

-Karen Kaplan serves as Chairman and CEO of the agency, having worked there since 1982 when she was hired as a receptionist.
-She has been named one of the "100 Most Influential Women in Advertising" by Advertising Age.

 History

 Hill Holliday was founded in Boston in 1968 as Hill, Holliday, Connors, Cosmopulos, Inc. by partners Jack Connors, Jay Hill, Steve Cosmopulos and Alan Holliday.
-It was acquired by IPG in 1998.
+It was acquired by IPG in 1998, and sold to Attivo in 2024.

 Awards

 The agency was named Media Magazine's full-service Agency of the Year for 2011 and 2012, and is the only agency to win Adweek's Media Plan of the Year four years in a row.